brontosaurusrex/brontosaurusrex.github.io/_posts/2017-06-09-a-little-bit-of-securita-by-my-side.md

 date: '2017-06-09 13:06 +0200'
 title: A little bit of Securita by my side
 ---
-Warning: Some uneducated comments from someone who is serisuly bored with just a notion of computer security.
+Warning: Some uneducated comments from someone who is seriously bored with just a notion of computer security.

 [http://www.ranum.com/security/computer_security/editorials/dumb/](http://www.ranum.com/security/computer_security/editorials/dumb/)